zuri-lang/zurilang.org/src/standard/url.md

 : URL-encodes a string

-  this function is convenient when encoding a string to be used in a query part of a URL, as a convenient way to pass variables to the next page. if strict mode is enabled, space character is encoded with the percent (%) sign in order to conform with RFC 3986.
+  This function is convenient when encoding a string to be used in a query part of a URL, as a convenient way to pass variables to the next page.
+  If strict mode is enabled, space character is encoded with the percent (%) sign in order to conform with RFC 3986.
 Otherwise, is is encoded with the plus (+) sign in order to align with the default encoding used by modern browsers.